Skip to content

 1. Bequests

-Bequests can be made for a specific dollar amount or as a percentage of what remains in the estate after the family’s needs have been taken care of.
+• Bequests can be made for a specific dollar amount or as a percentage of what remains in the estate after the family’s needs have been met.

-Although Arizona residents are permitted to hand-write their own Last Will and Testament (a Will), we recommend the creation of legal documents with the assistance of an Estate Law attorney.
+• Arizona residents are permitted to hand-write their own Last Will and Testament; however, we recommend creating legal documents with the assistance of an Estate Law attorney.

 2. Charitable Trusts

-Provide an income stream over several years (possibly the donor’s lifetime) to one or two beneficiaries, with the “remainder” (that which remains in the Trust after the death of the beneficiary(s) passing) going to a charitable organization(s).
+o Charitable Remainder Trusts* - Provide an income stream over several years (possibly the donor’s lifetime) to one of two beneficiaries, with the “remainder” (that which remains in the Trust after the death of the beneficiary(s) passing) going to a charitable organization(s).

-Provide an income stream over several years (possibly the donor’s lifetime, but generally for a fixed number of years) to a charitable organization(s), with the “remainder” (that which remains in the Trust after a pre-determined number of years) going to a beneficiary or beneficiaries.
+o Charitable Lead Trusts* - Provide an income stream over several years (possibly the donor’s lifetime) to a charitable organization(s), with the “remainder” (that which remains in the Trust after a pre-determined number of years) going to a beneficiary or beneficiaries.
 Charitable Lead Trusts are especially attractive to high net-worth individuals who wish to pass a portion of their estates to children or grandchildren while minimizing taxes.

 3. Donor-Advised Funds

-Donor-Advised Funds ("DAF") are generally established with community foundations or through a non-profit subsidiary of a banking institution and are wonderful vehicles through which donors can make their charitable donations.
+• DAF are generally established with community foundations or through a non-profit subsidiary of a banking institution.
+They are simple and flexible vehicles through which donors can make their charitable donations.

-A DAF generally specifies what is to be done with funds renaming in the DAF upon the donor’s death.
-Designating Pima Foundation as the beneficiary or partial beneficiary of a DAF is a superb way to make a lasting contribution to the College.
+• A DAF generally specifies what is to be done with funds remaining in the DAF upon the donor’s death.

 4. Life Insurance Policies

-There are two ways in which life insurance policies can be used to make a gift in support of the College:
+• There are two ways in which life insurance policies can be used to make a gift:

-1) The Pima Community College can be named as a beneficiary, co-beneficiary, or contingent beneficiary of the policy; changing a beneficiary is often as simple as requesting a Change of Beneficiary form from the insurance provider.
+o Pima Community College (or Pima Community College Foundation) can be named as a beneficiary, co-beneficiary, or contingent beneficiary of the policy; changing a beneficiary is often as simple as requesting a Change of Beneficiary form from the insurance provider.

-2) Certain policies, such as Whole Life and Universal Life, have a value in-and-of themselves, and can be gifted to Pima Foundation; it is best to talk with your insurance agent about gifting a policy.
+o Certain policies, such as Whole Life and Universal Life, have a value in-and-of themselves, and can be gifted to Pima Foundation.
+It is best to talk with your insurance agent about gifting a policy.

 5. Real Estate

-Real estate gifts are a way that some individuals can make a truly significant gift to the Foundation.
-Gifts of real estate should ideally be reviewed prior to placing the gift in one’s estate, however, as gifts of real estate require approval by Pima Foundation board prior to acceptance.
+• Real estate gifts are a way for some individuals to make a significant gift to the Foundation.
+Gifts of real estate should ideally be reviewed prior to placing the gift in one’s estate.
+Gifts of real estate require approval by Pima Foundation’s board prior to acceptance.
+The board prefers to have the real property sold and the proceeds directed to the Foundation.

 6. Retirement Plan Assets

-For many, a high percentage of their assets is invested in a retirement plan such as an Individual Retirement Account (IRA), 401(K), 403(b) or other type plans.
+• Many people invest a high percentage of their assets are invested in a retirement plan such as an Individual Retirement Account (IRA), 401(K), 403(b) or another plan.
 There are two ways to make a gift to Pima Foundation through those plans:

-+ The Pima Community College can be named as a beneficiary, co-beneficiary, or contingent beneficiary of the plan; changing a beneficiary is often as simple as requesting a Change of Beneficiary form from the insurance provider.
+o Pima Community College (or PCC Foundation) can be named as a beneficiary, co-beneficiary, or contingent beneficiary of the policy; changing a beneficiary is often as simple as requesting a Change of Beneficiary form from the insurance provider.

-+ For individuals 70 ½ years of age or older and who are required to take an annual distribution (“Required Minimum Distribution” or “RMD”) from their IRA, they may be able to make a gift using the Qualified Charitable Deduction.
-Doing so does not result in a tax-deductible gift for the donor, but it eliminates the need to pay income tax on the distribution!
+o For individuals 73 years of age or older and who are required to take an annual distribution (“Required Minimum Distribution” or RMD) from their IRA, may be able to make a gift using the Qualified Charitable Deduction (QCD).
+Doing so does not result in a tax-deductible gift for the donor but it eliminates the need to pay income tax on the distribution.
 Avoiding the payment of income tax on the distribution is generally more advantageous for the donor than taking the charitable deduction.

-1) The transfer must be made directly from the IRA administrator to Pima Community College (the check can’t be made out to the donor)
+o The transfer must be made directly from the IRA administrator to Pima Foundation (the check cannot be made out to the donor)

-2) The gift should be made in place of taking the RMD (if the RMD has already been taken for the year, it’s best to wait until the next year to make the Qualified Charitable Distribution)
+o The gift should be made in place of taking the RMD.
+If the RMD has already been taken for the year, it is best to wait until the next year to make the QCD.

-3) Gifts to more than one charitable organization can be made but should be made simultaneously.
+o Gifts to more than one charitable organization can be made but should be made simultaneously